TuDatTr/dotfiles/README.md

 ```

 ### Setting up Emacs ###
 I tried to make this as easy as possible.
 All packages should be installed automatically.
-I'm not sure whether it works or not

 ### Setups ###
 Setting up some programs.